What Is to Be Done? (novel): Plot

-What Is to Be Done? begins on July 23, 1856, with an unknown man checking into a hotel in St. Petersburg near the Moskovsky Railway Station asking for a meal, a bed, and to be awakened in the morning.
+What Is to Be Done? begins on July 23, 1856, with an unknown man checking into a hotel in Saint Petersburg near the Moskovsky Railway Station asking for a meal, a bed, and to be awakened in the morning.
 He then locks the door and is not heard from for the rest of the night.
 The waiter knocks on the man's door the following day to wake him but gets no response and eventually contacts the police.
 The policemen finally force the door only to find a room empty except for a note linking the man to Liteyny Bridge.

 The police inform the butler that at that bridge, at half past two that morning, a lone gunshot was heard, and it was thought to be a suicide.
 But no body could be found, leading some to conclude it was a suicide, others a drunkard, and others a practical joker.
 The story then flashes back to the same morning, in a dacha in the Kamenny Islands (Stone Islands), where the protagonist Viéra Pavlovna is sewing a dress that she plans to wear to her maid, Masha's, wedding.

 Masha presents her with a letter that makes Viéra turn pale and weep.
 A young man enters and reads the letter, which states "I have disturbed your peace of mind.
 I leave these scenes.
 Don't grieve; I love you both so much that I am very happy at my decision.
 Farewell."
 Viéra accuses the young man of having blood on his hands, then admits that she herself murdered for the sake of the young man.
 She tells the young man that they must part, and that she will be moving to Tver or Novgorod.

 The novel in the main revolves around the life of Viéra Pavlovna Rozalskaïa (often referred to as Viérotchka, Russian for Little Viéra).
 It begins in the year 1852 with Viéra living on Gorokhovaya Street with her tyrannical mother, Marya Alekséyevna; scheming father, Pavel Konstantinuitch Rozalsky; young brother, Feódor; and the cook, Matrióna.
 Viéra's parents intend to marry her off to a hedonistic young military officer, Mikhaïl Ivanuitch.

 She is saved from this fate when she meets the medical student, Dmitri Sergéitch Lopukhóf, who has been tutoring her younger brother, Feódor.
 Lopukhóf and Viéra began meeting privately to avoid her mother's suspicion and to discuss Socialism, gender equality, science, and ways to save her from the arranged marriage.
 Over time they develop feelings for each another, and because of this and of Lopukhóf's desire to save her from what she describes as her "cellar" at home, they risk a lawsuit from Viéra's parents by secretly eloping.
 They move into an apartment together on Vasilyevsky Island.